rubygems/rfcs/text/0007-mfa-rollout.md

 ## Phase 2: Recommending MFA on Most Downloaded Gems (est. Q2 2022 - Q3 2022)

-Given that a user is an owner of the 100 most downloaded gems, there are multiple ways we will encourage users to set up MFA.
+Given that a user is an owner of any of the 100 most downloaded gems, there are multiple ways we will encourage users to set up MFA.

 On the UI, after login, the setup MFA page will be displayed for users to setup MFA.
 They will have the option to back out and come back to it.
 A banner will also appear describing why users are seeing this.